NVIDIA/spark-rapids/docs/spark-qualification-tool.md

 ```

 Run your queries and then get the summary or detailed output to see the results.
+See the javadoc for the api's for more details.

 The summary output api:
 ```
 getSummary(delimiter: String = "|", prettyPrint: Boolean = true): String